s373r/rss-habr-rust-posts-cli/README.md

 # rss-habr-rust-posts-cli

-A tiny CLI to get the latest Rust posts from https://habr.com/hub/rust/ via RSS
+A tiny CLI to get the latest Rust-related posts from https://habr.com/hub/rust/ via RSS

 ## Preparations